wilsonliaows/docs/features/packages.md

 - recipes in that folder
 - subfolders and recipes in those subfolders
 - associated connections
-- associated SDK connectors
+- associated custom connectors
 - associated callable recipes
 - all account properties
 - all lookup tables

 To begin exporting your recipes, ensure that all the recipes you wish to export are grouped together in a Workato folder.
-All associated connections, SDK connectors and callable recipes will also be bundled into the package automatically.
+All associated connections, custom connectors and callable recipes will also be bundled into the package automatically.
 All account properties and lookup tables in that Workato account are also bundled into the package.
 Once the package is created, the user can download the package in a zip file.

 In the example below, 2 recipes can be found in the **Customer Sync** folder.
 In these recipes, the user utilizes assets such as callable recipes and lookup tables.